KellyAtmore/tasty-eats/README.md

 - As a user, I can create a new recipe.

-- I can view a list of all maps because I have a profile on the site

-- As a user, I can NOT delete existing recipes
+- As a user, I can delete my own recipes

-- As a user, I can NOT edit existing recipes
+- As a user, I can edit my own recipes

 - As a user when I create a new recipe I can add a title, ingredients, directions, image, prep time, portion size, difficulty

-## Page Features

-- Regular users can see a list of the available maps;

-- Regular users can view a map;

-- A map can contain many points;

-- Each point can have: a title, description, and image;

-- Authenticated user can create maps;

-- Authenticated user can modify maps (add, edit, remove points);

-- Authenticated user can favourite a map;

-- Authenticated user can see their indicated favourite maps and maps they've contributed to

 ## Warnings & Tips